Thavanish/Skyport-installer/README.md

 ## License

-MIT License - See LICENSE file for details
+apache 2.0 License - See LICENSE file for details